djh20/ardleaf/README.md

 This is a personal project, so there isn't much documentation.

-ArdLeaf uses files from the MCP_CAN library by coryjfowler https://github.com/coryjfowler/MCP_CAN_lib (These files come with this library).
+This repository contains files from the MCP_CAN library by coryjfowler https://github.com/coryjfowler/MCP_CAN_lib

 ## Library
 1. Download this repository.